phooey/imgrater/README.md

 # Imgrater
-Very small example project using Behavior Driven Development (BDD) with Cucumber, Node.js and TypeScript to develop an image uploading and rating web application.
+Very small example project using Behavior Driven Development (BDD) with Cucumber, Node.js and TypeScript to develop an image uploading, downloading and rating web application.

 Under development and currently only provides a single microservice with a REST API to upload, download and rate image files.

-Only intended as an example project.
+Important notice: this is only intended as an example project on behavior-driven development with Cucumber.
+There are many issues that have not been taken into account, such as concurrency, security and user management.
+The application is in no way intended for any kind of production use in its current state.

 ## Dependencies
 The following dependencies are necessary for developing and/or running the application.
 Dependencies not mentioned here will be resolved through yarn, refer the projects package.json file to see them.